 Furthermore, transplantation of wild-type microglia into mSOD1G93A mice, via bone marrow transplant, results in reduced MN loss and extended survival95, indicating that in mSOD1 mice, treatment with wild-type microglia is sufficient to benefit motor neurons and consequentially mouse survival.

-Further evidence of microglial toxicity in MND murine models, comes from experiments with CX3CR1 gene manipulations.
+Further evidence of microglial toxicity in MND murine models comes from experiments with CX3CR1 gene manipulations.
 CX3CR1 encodes the receptor for the chemokine fractalkine.
-Together, this ligand and receptor, mediate neuron-microglial interactions and protect neurons by preventing pro-inflammatory microglial activation99.
+Together, this ligand and receptor mediate neuron-microglial interactions and protect neurons by preventing pro-inflammatory microglial activation99.
 The V249I variant of CX3CR1 is associated with faster progression and shorter survival in human sMND100.
-Transgenic mSOD1G93A bred with CX3CR1-/- mice, produced a worsened MND phenotype with enhanced inflammatory microglial activation and decreased neuronal density compared to mSOD1/CX3CR1+/-, mSOD1 mice and wild-type 101.
+Transgenic mSOD1G93A bred with CX3CR1-/- mice, produced a worsened MND phenotype with enhanced inflammatory microglial activation and decreased neuronal density compared to mSOD1/CX3CR1+/-, mSOD1 mice, and wild-type mice 101.

 4.4 Interaction of Microglia and MND-associated Proteins

-A number of the proteins associated with misfolding in MND appear to influence microglia. phagocytosis of extracellular mSOD1 has been shown to cause pro-inflammatory activation of microglia102: on incubation with mSOD1 aggregates, primary mouse microglia adopted the amoeboid morphology.
+A number of the proteins associated with misfolding in MND appear to influence microglia.
+Phagocytosis of extracellular mSOD1 has been shown to cause pro-inflammatory activation of microglia102.
+On incubation with mSOD1 aggregates, primary mouse microglia adopted the amoeboid morphology.
 Real time quantitative PCR (RT-qPCR) revealed increased expression of the inflammatory factors TNF-α, IL-1β, NADPH oxidase 2 (NOX2) and superoxidase, and a concomitant decreased expression of the repair factor IGF-1.
 When co-cultured with primary mSOD1G93A mouse motor neurons, these primed microglia proved to be neurotoxic, compared to un-primed mSOD1G93A microglia.
 However, incubation of mSOD1 aggregates with motor neurons alone had no significant effect on motor neuron survival, indicating extracellular mSOD1 is not directly toxic to motor neurons alone, and activation of microglia to a pro-inflammatory phenotype is required for neurodegeneration.
 Motor neuron death could be attenuated, by using antibodies to block TLR-2 and 4, and CD14, indicating a potential TLR-CD14 mediated pathway by which mSOD1 is able to induce the neurotoxic microglial phenotype.

 Similarly, mutant TDP-43 (mTDP-43) has been shown to induce an exaggerated pro-inflammatory microglial phenotype characterised by TNF-α, IL-1β and NOX2 in primary mouse microglia, compared with wild-type treated with TDP-43 or non-treatment103.
-Furthermore, the expression of mTDP-43 by microglia produces a more pro-inflammatory response to LPS stimulation compared to wild-type microglia, in-vitro104. mTDP-43 appears to activate microglia through the nuclear factor kappa-light-chain-enhancer of activated B cells (NF-ΚB) pathway103.The NF-ΚB pathway is a master regulator of inflammation, and is highly upregulated in MND patient spinal cord, and mSOD1 mice104,105.
-When activated, the NF-ΚB complex relocates to the nucleus, inducing further pro-inflammatory cytokine and chemokine expression106.
-The NF-ΚB pathway can be induced directly via pathologically truncated wild-type TDP-43 and even more potently by mTDP-43 in primary mouse microglia103.
+Furthermore, the expression of mTDP-43 by microglia produces a more pro-inflammatory response to LPS stimulation compared to wild-type microglia in vitro104. mTDP-43 appears to activate microglia through the nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB) pathway103.The NF-κB pathway is a master regulator of inflammation, and is highly upregulated in MND patient spinal cord, and mSOD1 mice104,105.
+When activated, the NF-κB complex relocates to the nucleus, inducing further pro-inflammatory cytokine and chemokine expression106.
+The NF-κB pathway can be induced directly via pathologically truncated wild-type TDP-43 and even more potently by mTDP-43 in primary mouse microglia103.
 This results in the production of pro-inflammatory cytokines103,105.
-Additionally, NF-ΚB-activated mSOD1 microglia have been shown to attack healthy synapses in-vitro, causing axonal damage, a feature not observed in wild-type microglia105.
+Additionally, NF-κB-activated mSOD1 microglia have been shown to attack healthy synapses in vitro, causing axonal damage, a feature not observed in wild-type microglia105.

 Thus, the accumulation of pathological, misfolded SOD1 and TDP-43 may contribute to a switch in microglial phenotype from an initially anti-inflammatory response to a pro-inflammatory phenotype.